Blog

 Quality varies significantly by seller

-Pre-packaged in organized, editable formats (e.g., Notion)
+Pre-packaged in editable formats (Notion)

-Not all packs include market validation data
+Not all packs include validation data

 Many low-cost or pay-what-you-want options

-Ideas might be sold to multiple people
+Ideas may be sold to multiple buyers

 Pros